 This tour features a variety of landscape and takes us not only to the most famous natural sights in the south of Iceland but also to remote part in the highlands.
 We follow narrow paths between moss-covered lava and green hills around volcano Hengill to the hidden Valley of Horses and continue through soft grass to the beautiful and shimmering Lake Thingvallavatn.
 We visit the ancient site at the Thingvellir gorge, where Icelanders gathered from 930 to hold their parliament, and ride through forests and across the heather towards the hot springs at Geysir.
 After a stop to visit the giant waterfall Gullfoss we continue into the uninhabited highlands, with Langjökull glacier in the background.
 On the way to the east we cross the highland desert between the glacial rivers Hvitá and Þjórsá, Iceland’s longest river.
 We then ride through black lava fields, visit the waterfall of the Thieves and enjoy soft trails in a beautiful forest.
 The tour ends with a ride through the grassy hills alongside the majestec volcano Hekla.
 The last tour goes in the opposite direction.

-Please note that transportation airport – Reykjavik – airport and dinner on the last evening is not included in our longer tours.
+Please note that transportation airport – Reykjavik – airport is not included in our longer tours.

 Day by day description